 A course designed for students to gain proficiency in writing.
 Work will include instruction in grammar and in the basic elements of style.
-Entering students whose scholastic records indicate that they need additional practice in writing are required to take ENGL 100.
 English 100 provides elective credit only and does not satisfy the core curriculum requirements.
 Students must pass ENGL 100 with a grade of C- or better in order to proceed to ENGL 102, which satisfies the core requirement.

-A course in analytical writing designed for all students.
+ENGL 102 A course in analytical writing designed for all students.
 Work will include discussion of the writing process, practice in writing expository prose, and the execution of a research paper.
 A minimum grade of C is required.

-This course is an introduction to the practices of critical reading, chiefly of artistic literature, but with applications for all types of texts; academic, professional, and popular.
+ENGL202W This course is an introduction to the practices of critical reading, chiefly of artistic literature, but with applications for all types of texts; academic, professional, and popular.
 Through an introduction to major genres of literatures, literary terminology, and foundational theories, students will develop critical skills in analysis, interpretation, and argument while considering their own reading habits in the context of a range of reading traditions.
 This course is Writing Intensive and includes an analytical research project on a text of the student's choosing (topic subject to approval).
 Required of all English majors.

-ENGL 204 Masterpieces of European Literature......3

-Concentrates on the great works and ideas which have helped to shape the life and thought of western civilization.
+ENGL 204 Masterpieces of European Literature......3 Concentrates on the great works and ideas which have helped to shape the life and thought of western civilization.
 Recommended background for students intending to major in English.

-A survey of the important periods, movements, genres, and writers of British literature from the Anglo-Saxon period to the eighteenth century.
+ENGL 205 A survey of the important periods, movements, genres, and writers of British literature from the Anglo-Saxon period to the eighteenth century.
 Required of all English Literature majors.

-A survey of the important periods, movements, genres, and writers of British literature from the nineteenth century to the contemporary period.
+ENGL 206 A survey of the important periods, movements, genres, and writers of British literature from the nineteenth century to the contemporary period.
 Required of all English Literature majors.